tarantool/doc/doc/book/replication/repl_sync.rst

 replicated.
 Moreover, if an asynchronous transaction appears, it will also be blocked by the existing synchronous transactions.
-This behavior is very similar to a regular queue of asynchronous transactions because all the transactions finish their commits in the same order as they start them.
+This behavior is very similar to a regular queue of asynchronous transactions because all the transactions are committed in the same order as they make the ``box.commit()`` call.
-So, here comes **the commit rule**: transactions always finish their commits in the same order as they start them  -- regardless of being synchronous or asynchronous.
+So, here comes **the commit rule**: transactions are committed in the same order as they make the ``box.commit()`` call—regardless of being synchronous or asynchronous.

 If one of the waiting synchronous transactions times out and is rolled back, it will first roll back all the newer pending transactions.
 Again, just like how asynchronous transactions are rolled back when WAL write fails.
-So, here comes **the rollback rule:** transactions are always rolled back in the order reversed from the commit start order -- regardless of being synchronous or asynchronous.
+So, here comes **the rollback rule:** transactions are always rolled back in the order reversed from the one they make the ``box.commit()`` call—regardless of being synchronous or asynchronous.

-One more important thing is that if an asynchronous transaction is blocked on a synchronous transaction, it does not become synchronous as well.
+One more important thing is that if an asynchronous transaction is blocked by a synchronous transaction, it does not become synchronous as well.
 This just means it will wait for the synchronous transaction to be committed.
-But once it is done, the asynchronous transaction will finish its commit immediately -- it won't wait for being replicated itself.
+But once it is done, the asynchronous transaction will be committed immediately—it won't wait for being replicated itself.

 --------------------------------------------------------------------------------
 Limitations and known problems